Dysphoric Milk Ejection Reflex

 What D-MER is Not...

-This condition is often confused with other difficulties, or the label is incorrectly applied, which causes confusion about what exactly the condition entails.
+This condition is often confused with other difficulties, or the label is incorrectly applied, which causes confusion about what precisely the condition entails.
 The following are examples of what dysphoric milk ejection reflex is not:

 - It is not postpartum mood disorder or postpartum depression.